molloy-lab/TREE-QMC/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/tree-qmc/README.html)

-TREE-QMC is a quartet-based method for estimating species trees directly from gene trees or characters, like the popular methods [ASTRAL](https://doi.org/10.1186/s12859-018-2129-y) and [Weighted ASTRAL/ASTER](https://doi.org/10.1093/molbev/msac215).
-However, TREE-QMC uses a different algorithmic approach than ASTRAL/ASTER, based on the Quartet Max Cut (QMC) framework of Snir and Rao, that is particularly beneficial for large phylogenomic data sets with high missingness.
+TREE-QMC is a quartet-based method for estimating species trees directly from gene trees or characters, like the popular method ASTRAL methods.
+However, TREE-QMC uses a different algorithmic approach, based on the Quartet Max Cut (QMC) framework of Snir and Rao, that is particularly beneficial for phylogenomic analyses of data sets with high missingness.
+Additionally, TREE-QMC can be used to reconstruct a **tree of blobs** when gene flow or other network-level evolutionary processes are expected.

 Tutorials